Pocomoke people

-The Pocomoke people were a historic Native American tribe whose territory encompassed the rivers Pocomoke, Great Annemessex, Little Annemessex, and Manokin, the bays of Monie and Chincoteague, and the sounds of Pocomoke and Tangier.
+The Pocomoke people were an Indigenous people of the Northeastern Woodlands whose territory encompassed the rivers Pocomoke, Great Annemessex, Little Annemessex, and Manokin, the bays of Monie and Chincoteague, and the sounds of Pocomoke and Tangier in Maryland.

 History

-Their numbers decreased during the 17th and 18th centuries due to the effects of diseases brought from Europe, massacres by Virginia colonists, and forced displacement from their territory by numerous land grants and patents to immigrants and transports.
+Many died during the 17th and 18th centuries due to European epidemics, massacres by Virginia colonists, and forced displacement from their traditional territory by numerous land grants and patents to settlers.
 Beginning in about 1742, some Pocomoke families moved northward by way of the Susquehanna River and settled in present-day Pennsylvania and Canada, while others cohabited with the Assateague, Nanticoke, and the Choptanks near the Indian River.

 Subtribes

-Several related groups were considered subtribes of the Pocomoke:
+Several related nations were considered subgroups of the Pocomoke: